angelovangel/nfcore-bacass-shiny/help.md

 ### nextflow-bacass-shiny

-This web app is a graphical interface for the [nf-core/bacass](https://github.com/nf-core/bacass) pipeline.
+This web app is a GUI for the [nf-core/bacass](https://nf-core/bacass) bacterial genome assembly pipeline.

 ### Usage